rykumar13/portfolio-website/content/about/index.md

 Hello!
 I'm Rajiv, a software engineer based in London, UK.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I enjoy using new technologies to build websites & applications that deliver value to my clients.

-Shortly after graduating from [University of Auckland](https://www.auckland.ac.nz/en.html), I joined the engineering team at [Gentrack](https://www.gentrack.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Shortly after graduating from [University of Auckland](https://www.auckland.ac.nz/en.html), I joined the team at [Gentrack](https://www.gentrack.com/) where I currently work.

+My goal is to always build products that are of high quality & provide a great user experience.

 Here are a few technologies I've been working with recently: